Wanderer (Cat Power album)

-Wanderer is the tenth studio album by American musician Cat Power, released worldwide by Domino on October 5, 2018.
+Wanderer is the tenth studio album by Cat Power, the stage name and eponymous band of the American singer-songwriter Chan Marshall.
+It was released on October 5, 2018 by Domino.

 Background and recording

 The album is the first Cat Power release since 1996's Myra Lee not to be issued under Matador Records.
 According to Power – real name Chan Marshall – executives at Matador outright rejected the completed album, and told her to "Do it again.
 Do it over."
 Following this incident, Marshall hired Andy Slater, her first manager, who confirmed that Matador told him Wanderer was "not good enough, not strong enough to put out."
 Marshall said she received similar criticism from the label during the recording of her 2012 album Sun: "It was like, 'We need hits!'
 And I did it—[Sun reached the] Top 10 [of the Billboard 200.]
 I did the best I could to give them 'hits' [on Sun]."

 Marshall also said that, while she was recording Wanderer, an executive from Matador came to the studio specifically to ask her to listen to Adele's 25, telling her that "this is how a record is supposed to sound".
 She explained: "Looking back, I know they [Matador] were using me.
 I understand [now] that I was a product, but I always thought I was a person."
 She credited her manager for telling her "that I have a lot to be proud of.
 It's not pretentious to be called an 'artist'.
 It's not corny to sing songs that maybe other people think are 'depressing'.
 It's not embarrassing."
 The only song recorded for the album after Marshall's split with Matador is "Woman", a duet with Lana Del Rey (whom Marshall opened for on the European leg of her LA to the Moon Tour), which has been described by The New York Times as "a middle finger to her ex-label".